MounaBelaid/personal-website-academia/content/talk/RR2023 talk about R-Ladies Paris/index.md

 subtitle = ""

 # Add a summary to display on homepage (optional).
-summary = "R-Ladies Paris, une communauté engagé garantissant la diversité et l'inclusivité."
+summary = "R-Ladies Paris, a committed community promising diversity and inclusivity."

 date = 2023-06-21T18:30:00+02:00
 draft = false